Is Seattle a Good Place to Invest in Real Estate?

 What does the state of Silicon Valley real estate have to do with the Seattle real estate market?
 Quite a bit.
 Seattle has long been a second-tier technology hub, bolstered by companies like Boeing, Amazon, F5, and Real Networks.
 Seattle’s strong tech ecosystem has led to several startups choosing to start here, but more importantly, many tech giants are setting up “outposts” here.

 They’re moving jobs to Seattle so they can afford to expand or simply afford to remain in business.
 The influx of new high-paying jobs plus relocating employees to Seattle is driving demand for homes in Seattle.
 Over the past 10 years, Amazon has grown more than tenfold in the city of Seattle, from about 4,000 employees in its hometown to over 45,000.

-Much of the growth in the local housing market can likely be attributed to growth at Amazon.
+Much of the growth in the local housing market can likely be attributed to the growth at Amazon.
 The Seattle real estate market shares many of the constraints that drove up real estate prices in San Francisco.
 You can’t realistically build on water.
 It is hard to build in the mountains.
 You can build up, but that takes time and is expensive.
 And all the while, everyone wants to live close to the city center and jobs.
 This helps keep property values in the Seattle housing market high.

 Seattle Housing Market Predictions

 Seattle housing prices are going to rise in 2022 and 2023 albeit at a slower rate.
 Let us look at the price trends recorded by Zillow over the past few years.
 For the past 6 to 7 years an extreme drop in inventory led to an astronomical rise in Seattle home prices, as buyers competed over a dwindling number of properties on the market.
 Seattle has a track record of being one of the best long-term real estate investments in the U.S.